fluffy/ietf/snowflake/draft-jennings-dispatch-snowflake.md

 ### Fast Start

-Given there exists a dedicated backchannel, this protocol can speed up the media flow by using TURN server for the backchannel.
-Once either agents learn more about the candidates, each can update the other side to ensure a better low latency path is used for media.
+Given there exists a dedicated backchannel, this protocol can speed up the media flow by using TURN server for the backchannel, for example.
+Once either agents learns more about the candidates, each can update the other side to ensure a better low latency path is used for media.

-### Innovation and Experimentation

-TODO

-### Backwards Compatibility

-At IETF 92 I thought it would be possible to design a backwards compatibly solution that did roughly this.
-That might be possible if all the major implementations fully implemented the current ICE spec but many of them do not.
-Even worse, they implement different parts.
-My proposal here is more or less make an ICE2.
-ICE2 advertises the same candidates as ICE but also adds some SDP signaling to indicate the device supports ICE and ICE2.

-In the short term we would need device such as web browsers would be requires to support ICE and the ICE2 extensions here but in the future we could move to devices that only did ICE2.

-The main mechanisms between ICE and ICE2 are largely the same but the way paths are chosen and used is somewhat different.

 # IANA Consideration